 Craig's Hotel was often the scene of up to three or four receptions on any given Saturday, and Bev was invited to attend the reception with me.
 She had not been to the wedding ceremony and so we agreed to catch up at the reception at Craig's.
-She did not know the people, nor did she know their name, so when she was confronted with the option of attending three receptions, none of which did she knew, she had to have a look in each one until she spotted me.
+She did not know the people, nor did she know their name, so when she entered Craig's Hotel and was confronted with the option of attending three receptions, none of which did she know, she had to have a look in each one until she spotted me.
 After this she decided that, when she did not know the couple, she would not attend the wedding at all.